MIPPL/nephele-org-website/public/content/developers/tutorials/develop-and-test-dapps-with-a-multi-client-local-eth-testnet/index.md

 ---
 title: How to develop and test a dApp on a local, multi-client testnet
-description: This guide will first walk you through how to instantiate and configure a multi-client local Ethereum testnet before using the testnet to deploy & test a dApp.
+description: This guide will first walk you through how to instantiate and configure a multi-client local Nephele testnet before using the testnet to deploy & test a dApp.
 author: "Tedi Mitiku"
 tags:
   [